 Most of the insect action in cotton is still centered around plant bugs with some stink bugs in the mix.
 The last week of July and the first week of August is often the time we start seeing a few bollworm in

-Crop Progress and Condition for the Week Ending June 28, 2015.
-County Agent Comments Tim Campbell, Dyer County All crops progressing well.
-Getting somewhat dry in some areas.
-Scattered, intermittent showers are helping in some instances.
-Beginning to see pivot
+Crop Progress and Condition for the Week Ending June 12, 2015.
+County Agent Comments Tim Campbell, Dyer County Still fighting flood waters.
+Otherwise all crops progressing well.
+J.C.
+Dupree, Lauderdale County Still some soybean acreage in the county to plant

 Many cotton acres are nearing the true “laying it by” application timing.
 Given how Palmer amaranth just keeps coming this year these directed applications have become critical for consistent control of glyphosate-resistant (GR) Palmer amaranth.
 Ten years ago a typical post-direct

 Sugarcane aphids have now been confirmed in Shelby County.
 The good news is that populations are very low at this time, and it seems to me that we are on a similar schedule as last year.
 Thus, I’m hoping that much

 The subject of plant population is a constant source of debate in all crops.
 On one side of this discussion are the seed companies that want to market more of